Healthdirect Free Australian health advice you can count on.

 Can I use an eScript at any pharmacy?

-You can take your eScript to any pharmacy that is set up to dispense medicines using eScript, and most are.
+You can take your eScript to any pharmacy that is set up to dispense medicines using eScript.
+Most pharmacies can use eScript.

 How can I manage my eScripts?

 You can choose to manage your eScripts using a mobile app.
-Your local pharmacy may have developed their own app you can use.
-Ask your pharmacist for more information.
+These include:

-You can also choose to manage your prescriptions using an Active Script List (ASL).
+You can also keep track of your prescriptions using an ASL.

 What is an Active Script List (ASL)?

 An ASL is a digital list of all your eScripts.
-It allows you to manage your prescriptions by storing all your tokens in one place.
-This can be helpful because you won’t have to keep track of each token.
+It helps you keep track of your prescriptions by keeping all your tokens in one place.
+This can be helpful because you won't have to keep track of each token.

-An ASL can be a handy option if you take more than 2 medicines.
-You won’t need to show your token every time you need your medicine.
+If you take more than 2 medicines, an ASL can be a handy option.
+You don't have to show your token every time you get your medicine.

 Resources and support